behnamazimi/merriam-webster-dictionary-extension/readme.md

 - My personal API keys are set by default, so you might be able to test its functionality before getting your API key if you wish.
-- This extension is hastily developed for personal uses so don't be shy to give any constructive feedback. :)
+- This extension is hastily developed for personal uses, feel free to give any constructive feedback. :)